ryancrum/bifrost/README.md

 ### SSL

-Bifrost includes implicit FTP/SSL support.
+Bifröst includes implicit FTP/SSL support.
 To use this functionality, just add some additional startup options to the start_link call.

 - `ssl` should be `true`.
 - `ssl_key` should be the path to the PEM-encoded private key file.